noa/iur/README.md

 model.
 This can be accomplished, for example, by using the same flag file.

-If you simply wish to produce vector embeddings, use `--mode embed` which will produce embeddings of data contained in the TFRecords specified with the `--train_tfrecord_path` flag.
+If you want to directly manipulate vector embeddings, for example for visualization or for other kinds of evaluations than ranking, use `--mode embed` which will produce embeddings of data contained in the TFRecords specified with the `--train_tfrecord_path` flag.
 The model is specified using `--expt_dir` and the remaining flags should match those used to train the model (which you can ensure by using the same flag file).
 The resulting embeddings are written in `numpy` format to `--output_embed_path`.
 Note that it is important that the data is